CodeYourFuture/Module-Tools/number-systems/README.md

 If reading the bytes 0xAA00FF as an RGB colour, as described in "Approaches for Representing Colors and Images", what colour would it mean?
 Answer: AA =170,  00 = 0,  FF = 255  It is RGB(170,000,255)

+Clarification As Requested by Volunteer: this create a magenta-purple color which is a mix of red = 170 and full blue

 If reading the bytes 0xAA00FF as a sequence of three one-byte decimal numbers, what decimal numbers would they be?
 Answer: 170,0 and 255